Midtrans/mt-alt-doc/en/technical-reference/going-live.md

 Now you are ready to accept real world payments in Production mode!
 You can test it yourself.

-?> If further assistance is required, please contact your Midtrans Business PIC or write to us at [support@midtrans.com](mailto:support@midtrans.com).
+?> If further assistance is required, please contact your Midtrans Business PIC or you can contact [Midtrans Contact Center](https://midtrans.com/contact-us/).